 By the way, this “veganizing” otherwise meat dishes is not a new phenomenon as the Chinese have been making vegetarian duck, chicken, fish, pork trotters(!) for centuries.
 It is always a fun challenge to re-create some of the look and taste of a familiar dish and adding a vegetarian twist to it.
 In many such recipes, soy products are king.
 Tofu and bean curd sheets have been the building blocks for providing both texture and sources of protein.

 I added some Chinese chives for a slight garlicky aroma.
 The corn provided the sweetness and crunch.
-These were gone in a blink of an eye.
+These delightfully tasty Tofu, Corn, and Chive Fritters were crunchy on the outside and soft on the inside.
+They were gone in a blink of an eye.

 - 12 oz (340g) extra firm tofu, well drained